JanneImmonen/JanneImmonen/README.md

 - Teatime Research Oy - Internship: Software testing, Video production, 3D Modeling
 - Nitomani School Oy - Marketing Officer
 - Okmetic Oy - Production Process Worker

-## 🚀 Looking for New Opportunities
-As my current role concludes in April, I am actively seeking new opportunities in software development, data analytics, AI, and cloud technologies.
-I am eager to contribute to innovative projects that push the boundaries of technology and business intelligence.

-Let’s connect and explore how we can create impactful solutions together! 🚀